-- 17. As required by section 197(16) of the Act, based on our audit and on the consideration of the reports of the other auditors, referred to in paragraph 16, on separate financial statements of the subsidiaries and associates, we report that the Holding Company, one subsidiary company and one associate company covered under the Act paid remuneration to their respective directors during the year in accordance with the provisions of and limits laid down under section 197 read with Schedule V to the Act.
-Further, we report that 13 subsidiary companies and 3 associate companies covered under the Act have not paid or provided for any managerial remuneration during the year.
-Accordingly, reporting under section 197(16) of the Act is not applicable in respect of such subsidiary companies and associate companies. - 18.
-As required by Section 143 (3) of the Act, based on our audit and on the consideration of the reports of the other auditors on separate financial statements and other financial information of the subsidiaries and associates, we report, to the extent applicable, that: - a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit of the aforesaid consolidated financial statements; - in our opinion, proper books of account as required by law relating to preparation of the aforesaid consolidated financial statements have been kept so far as it appears from our examination of those books and the reports of the other auditors,
+As required by section 197(16) of the Act, based on our audit and on the consideration of the reports of the other auditors, referred to in paragraph of Other Matters section above, on separate financial statements of the subsidiaries and associates, we report that the Holding Company, one subsidiary company and one associate company covered under the Act paid remuneration to their respective directors during the year in accordance with the provisions of and limits laid down under section 197 read with Schedule V to the Act.
+Further, we report that 12 subsidiary companies and 2 associate companies covered under the Act have not paid or provided for any managerial remuneration during the year.
+Accordingly, reporting under section 197(16) of the Act is not applicable in respect of such subsidiary companies and associate companies.